sharmavins23/MicroGrad/README.md

 simple gradient descent engine.
 It's a DIY, hands-on implementation of neural networks from the lowest (software) level.

-The actual MicroGrad project is redundant throughout this repository - The `micrograd` folder contains the implementation.
-This implementation of a multi-layer perceptron network is then copied and re-used throughout the project for various differing datasets.
-The goal is to try different things and see how the project performs.

 ## MicroGrad (My Version)

 MicroGrad itself is an engine for consuming a particular equation (defined by